How and Why You Should Listen To Your Children

 - If you doubt they’ll deliver what they promise, have them put it in writing.
 Both sign the paper – or have them send you the agreement via an email, just for fun – and acknowledge that if they break their word it will affect future outcomes.

 There is a lot of fine-tuning that makes the system work most effectively, and additional advantages you might not expect.
-I will discuss them in future articles.
-But for now, grab an egg-timer and have it on stand-by.
+You’ll be able to adapt the concept to meet your family’s needs, so grab an egg-timer and have it on stand-by.

 © 2012 LongTimeMother